 - Our expertise

-While each response is tailored to the needs of each situation, CARE’s four emergency focus areas are sexual and reproductive health; water, sanitation and hygiene (WASH); shelter; and food security, all supported by a strong logistics capacity.
+While each response is tailored to the needs of each situation, CARE’s four emergency focus areas are food security; water, sanitation and hygiene (WASH); shelter; and sexual and reproductive health support.
 We also specialise in economic recovery, education, nutrition, psychosocial support, and agriculture and natural resource management.

 During an emergency, CARE coordinates with local governments and participates in the United Nations cluster system, a coordinated approach that aims to ensure that humanitarian actors work together, reducing duplication of efforts and ensuring all people in need receive aid.

 CARE operates on the basis of humanitarian principles – neutrality, impartiality and independence – to ensure that aid gets through to people on the basis of needs alone.

 The principles that guide the way we deliver our emergency responses include:

 - work in partnership with others

 - address discrimination

 - seek sustainable results

 Quality and accountability